Kelly Ripa: Live!

 Ripa replaced Philbin as the head of the show and returned the following Monday, November 21, 2011, to continue the show, which was re-titled Live! with Kelly.
-In a process similar to the one in which she was selected to replace Gifford, a rotating lineup of co-hosts auditioned on-air with Ripa to take over her former co-hosting duties, including: Michael Strahan, Seth Meyers, Josh Groban, Nick Lachey, Neil Patrick Harris, Chris Harrison, Jerry O'Connell, Joel McHale, Carrie Ann Inaba, Bryant Gumbel, Jerry Seinfeld, Mike Greenberg, Boomer Esiason, Dan Abrams, Martin Short, Howie Mandel, Pat Kiernan, Jesse Palmer, D.L.
-Hughley, Derek Hough, Sam Champion, Taye Diggs, Ben Mulroney, Kevin Jonas, Randy Jackson, Michael Bublé, Peter Facinelli, Rob Lowe, Dana Carvey, Reggie Bush, Fred Savage, and Mario Lopez.
-In the end, Strahan was announced as the new co-host and Live! with Kelly and Michael premiered September 4, 2012.Live! won its first Daytime Emmy Award for Outstanding Talk Show on June 23, 2012.
+In a process similar to the one in which she was selected to replace Gifford, a rotating lineup of co-hosts auditioned on-air with Ripa to take over her former co-hosting duties.
+In the end, Strahan was announced as the new co-host and Live! with Kelly and Michael premiered September 4, 2012.

+Live! won its first Daytime Emmy Award for Outstanding Talk Show on June 23, 2012.

 On May 16, 2016, the show's name was changed to Live! with Kelly again after Strahan's last show before his move to Good Morning America.
 Another round of guest co-hosts ensued.
 On May 1, 2017, the show became Live with Kelly and Ryan, after Ryan Seacrest took over as Strahan's permanent replacement.

+On February 16, 2023, Seacrest announced that he would be leaving Live with Kelly and Ryan after six years in April 2023, primarily due to traveling as his primary residence is in Los Angeles, while the show tapes in New York City.
+Mark Consuelos, Kelly Ripa's husband, replaced him.
+However, Seacrest has stated that he will return to guest host whenever Consuelos is unavailable, meaning he is not permanently leaving the show.